Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Sophie Charlton-Rigg

-“My main goal and motivation is to help client’s put their past behind them and easily understand the way forward in their case.
-I strive to be approachable and compassionate as I understand going through a divorce can be very difficult and tough to process.
-I support clients to the best of my abilities, keeping them informed throughout their case and ensuring each process is explained concisely and in plain English.”
+“My main goal and motivation is to help my client’s overcome a challenging situation to allow them to put their past behind them and move forward with confidence.
+I strive to be approachable and compassionate as I understand the sensitive nature of Family Law and that reaching out for legal advice can be very difficult and tough to process.”

 Her role involves:

-She enjoys being able to assist the members of the family team to make sure everything is done accurately and in a timely manner, to ensure all client expectations are met and they achieve the result they desire.
+Sophie supports clients by working closely with them taking the time to understand their needs and keeping them informed throughout their case.
+She also ensures each legal process is explained concisely and in plain English making sure everything is done accurately and in a timely manner, to ensure all client expectations are met and they achieve the result they desire.

 Sophie has previous experience of working in the Family team in the Plymouth Combined Court working alongside Judges of all levels.
 She is able to apply this knowledge and experience when assisting clients and explaining the Court process and applications required.